fedeghe/unicodeist/README.md

 **4** and **5** align on the mean vertical/horizontal position;
 **6** and **7** center moving the mid point between min & max left / top distance;

-### Move | scale all symbols
+### Move | scale all _symbols_
-To move all _symbols_ together just go to the _unicodeist_ logo in the right upper part and drag within the logo, on mouse release all symbols will move together in that direction for an amout proportional to the movement.
+To move all _symbols_ together just go to the _unicodeist_ logo in the right upper part and drag within the logo, on mouse release all _symbols_ will move together in that direction for an amout proportional to the movement.
-If you do the same with the `shift` key down then all symbols will be up or down scaled depending on the movement direction.
+If you do the same with the `shift` key down then all _symbols_ will be up or down scaled depending on the movement direction.
 Notice that the relative position of all the elements will **not** change.
-When some symbols are selected then only those will be moved or scaled.
+When some _symbols_ are selected then only those will be moved or scaled.

+### Zoom
+Sometimes it might be useful to _zoom-in_ or _zoom-out_ the creative, use
+- `+` to zoom in
+- `-` to zoom out
+- `0` to reset the zoom

 ---